MicahKezar/MicahKezar/README.md

 <div align="center"><h1>✨ About Me</div></h1>

-I'm Micah Kezar, and I hold a Bachelor's degree in Computer Networking & Cybersecurity from Champlain College.
+I'm Micah!
+I hold a Bachelor's degree in Computer Networking & Cybersecurity from Champlain College.
 My passion lies in the world of cybersecurity, where I continuously seek to expand my knowledge and skills.
 I am currently focused on expanding my personal projects and exploring various professional certifications.

 ## Hobbies:
 * 🎵 Music, Music Theory, and Sound Design.
 Taught myself how to play piano by ear when I was 4 years old.
 To this day, I still cannot read sheet music!